m0xpd/YuSynth-VCA-for-Eurorack/README.md

 **SetUp / Calibration**

-Yves offers a [useful description of setup], (http://yusynth.net/Modular/EN/VCA/index.html) which assumes the availability of an oscilloscope.
+Yves offers a [useful description of setup](http://yusynth.net/Modular/EN/VCA/index.html), which assumes the availability of an oscilloscope.
 I imagine the circuit could be setup adequately without a 'scope - but I've never tried to do it!
 Certainly an a.c. coupled build of this VCA could be made to work adequately without access to a 'scope in the setup phase, but I think it would be tricky to setup a d.c. coupled version without access to appropriate test gear.